oscar-franzen/alona/preprocess_single_cell_rnaseq_data.md

 ```

 # Align the FASTQ file
 Confirm the quality score encoding of your FASTQ data.
 For SRA data, this encoding is Phred33.
+Note the additional pipe in the script below is a filter, which keeps unique alignments.
+Filtering in this way prevents writing of uninformative (multimapping) sequences to your disk, which may save time.

 ```bash
 # always --phred33 with SRA